MatthewPalmer9/fscc/README.md

 > - [Kubernetes for the Absolute Beginner – Hands-on](https://ibm-learning.udemy.com/course/learn-kubernetes/) - 5.5 hours

 > #### Tasks
-> - Deploy backend on Minikube using Kubernetes.
+> - Deploy backend on react-ui using Kubernetes.
 > - Deploy the application on a Cloud platform using Kubernetes.
 > - Cloud Platforms:  IBM Cloud, AWS, Azure, GCP, or Red Hat Open Shift
 > - Test Services via Zuul API Gateway using Postman.